 by 1,600-hp Merlin 60 engines and its service ceiling was 1,700 ft higher at 38,500 ft.
 Both aircraft featured a FN.20A turret positioned in the tail that could be remotely controlled.

 It was to be the Mk VI that was the preferred of the two, but only sixty four would be built, four of which served in the pathfinder role.
 However by this time the de Havilland Mosquito

 was in service and was used in the role instead.

 The next intended Wellington was the Mk VII which was to be powered by a pair of Merlin XX engines, but this only reached the prototype stage.
 In the end the sole example was used by

 Although Coastal Command had been using the type it wasn't until the production of the Mk GR.VIII that a variant of the Wellington was produced specifically for use within Coastal

 Command.
-Based on the Wellington Mk IC the aircraft was fitted with Air to Surface Vessel (ASV) Mk II radar and some versions would have a Leigh search light installed in the ventral
+Based on the Wellington Mk IC the aircraft was fitted with Air-to-Surface Vessel Mk II radar and some versions would have a Leigh search light installed in the ventral

 turret with the light operator positioned in the nose meaning this armament was removed.

 The Wellington Mk X was the last bomber version built and also the most produced, with 3,803 rolling off the production line, with its roots in the Mk III the Mk X would be powered

 by a pair of either 1,675-hp Bristol Hercules VI or Hercules XVI engines.
 As well as serving with Bomber Command some would serve with Operational Training Units, and post-war a number